clarioanalytics/SWiFt/README.md

 Visit [http://aws.amazon.com/swf](http://aws.amazon.com/swf) to learn.
 It is our hope that _SWiFt_ will be straight-forward enough that it actually helps developers understand SWF features better.

+Amazon SWF's API has been relatively stable awhile now so if your project depends on an older version of the Amazon Java SDK SWiFt will most likely work fine.

+## Dependencies

+In trying to limit jarplosion _SWiFt_ only uses dependencies required by the Amazon Java SDK itself to do SWF work.

+See the pom.xml file for the current list.

+The only additional project _SWiFt_ uses is [SL4J](http://www.slf4j.org) which, like Apache Commons Logging, is a logging facade.

 ## Building

 To do a clean, build, and create javadocs: